My name is Scott Galloway, I teach NYU, and I appreciate your time. I have 44 slides 720 seconds. Let’s light this candle.

 (Laughter and cheers)

-We’re attacking the young, but I know, let’s attack their emotional and mental well-being.
-Let’s take of the flaws in our species with medieval institutions, Paleolithic and godlike technology.
+We’re economically attacking young, but I know, let’s attack their emotional and well-being.
+Let’s take advantage of the flaws in our species with institutions, Paleolithic instincts and godlike technology.

-I’m just going to say, I Mark Zuckerberg has done more damage to the young in our nation while making more money than any person in history.
+I’m just going say, I think Mark Zuckerberg has done more damage the young people in our nation while making more money than person in history.

 (Applause)

-Oh, but wait, could be worse.
-It’s as if we let an adversary a neural jack into our youth to raise a generation of civic, military business leaders that hate America.
-How can we be this stupid?
+Oh, but wait, it could be worse.
+It’s if we let an adversary implant a neural jack our youth to raise a generation of civic, military and business leaders that hate America.
+How we be this stupid?

 (Laughter)

-This all adds to a bunch of graphs all headed up into the right.
-And what are they?
-What’s first one?
-Oh, that’s self-harm rates, which have exploded, especially among since my colleague Jonathan Haidt pointed out, it’s really, gone crazy since social went on mobile.
-What’s the one?
-Teens with depression.
-The next one, men and women not sex.
-Biggest fear of my parents was that I was going get in too much trouble.
-My biggest fear, honestly, is that my kids aren’t going to into enough trouble.
-My advice to every young person watching this program is go out, drink and make a series of bad decisions that might off.
+This all adds up to bunch of graphs all headed up into the right. what are they?
+What’s the first one?
+Oh, that’s self-harm rates, which have exploded, especially among girls my colleague Jonathan Haidt pointed out, it’s really, really gone crazy since social on mobile.
+What’s the next one?
+Teens with depression. next one, men and women not having sex.
+Biggest of my parents was that I was going to in too much trouble.
+My biggest fear, honestly, is my kids aren’t going to get into enough trouble. advice to every young person watching this program is go out, more and make a series of bad decisions that pay off.

 (Laughter and applause)

 Next graph, cumulative gun deaths.
-You’re more likely to shot in the United States if you’re a toddler or an infant than cop.
-Next graph, obesity, way up.
-By the way, the industrial food wants to addict you to shitty, fatty foods so they can hand you over to the industrial complex.
-We should not romanticize obesity.
+You’re more likely be shot in the United States if you’re a toddler or an infant than a cop. graph, obesity, way up.
+By the way, the industrial food complex wants to addict you to shitty, foods so they can hand you over to the industrial diabetes complex. should not romanticize obesity.
 You’re not finding your fucking truth.
-You’re diabetes.
+You’re finding diabetes.

 Overdose deaths, way up.
-Deaths despair.
-When I was in high school, it was drunk driving, it’s kids killing themselves.
-Young people don’t want to have kids anymore.
-Two-thirds people aged 30 to 34, able-bodied, used to decide to have at least one child.
-It’s been in half.
+Deaths of despair.
+When I in high school, it was drunk driving, now it’s kids killing themselves.
+Young people don’t to have kids anymore.
+Two-thirds of people aged 30 34, able-bodied, used to decide to have at least one child.
+It’s been cut half.
 It’s now less than a third, 27 percent.
-As a result, people over the of 60 in the US, pretty happy.
-People under age of 30, not so much.
-Some of the in the free world.
+As a result, people the age of 60 in the US, pretty happy. under the age of 30, not so much.
+Some of lowest in the free world.

 What can we do?
-Nothing with America that can’t be fixed with what’s right with it. got the hard stuff figured out.
-There are programs to address of these issues, they cost a lot of money, that’s the hard part.
-And we have this out.
-In just five minutes post an earnings call, we add a quarter of a trillion dollars to the economy.
-We’ve the hard part figured out, the resources.
+Nothing wrong with America that can’t be with what’s right with it.
+We got the hard stuff figured out. are programs to address all of these issues, they cost a lot of money, that’s hard part.
+And we have figured this out.
+In five minutes post an earnings call, we can add a quarter of trillion dollars to the economy.
+We’ve got the hard figured out, the resources.

-We have money, but we decide not to do it.
-This is per-capita on child care in the United States relative to nations.
+We have the money, but we not to do it.
+This is per-capita spending on child care in the United States relative to nations.
 This is housing permits.
 Things are doable.
-We increase wage at 25 bucks an hour, it goes into economy.
-The wonderful things about low- and middle-income households is they spend all their money.
-We to have or restore a progressive tax structure with alternative minimum tax on and wealthy individuals.
-We need to refund the IRS.
-We need to Social Security.
-It should be based on whether you need the money, not on old you are.
-We need a negative income tax.
-My friend Andrew Yang up a great idea, but he branded it incorrectly.
-Instead of it UBI, he should’ve got Republicans on board by calling it a negative income tax.
+We increase minimum wage at 25 bucks an hour, goes into the economy.
+The wonderful things about low- and middle-income households is spend all their money.
+We have to have or restore a tax structure with alternative minimum tax on corporations and wealthy individuals.
+We need to refund IRS.
+We need to reform Social Security.
+It should be based on you need the money, not on how old you are. need a negative income tax.
+My friend Andrew Yang screwed up great idea, but he branded it incorrectly.
+Instead of calling it UBI, he should’ve got Republicans on by calling it a negative income tax.

 (Laughter)

-We to eliminate the capital gains tax deduction.
-When did we decide that the that capital earns is more noble than the money that earns?
-Shouldn’t it be flipped?
+We need to eliminate the gains tax deduction.
+When did we decide that the money that capital earns is noble than the money that sweat earns?
+Shouldn’t it flipped?

 (Applause)

-We need to 230 protection for all algorithmically-elevated content.
-We need identity verification.
-The reason we can have identity verification is because have a First Amendment.
-Break up Big Tech.
-We have monopolies are incurring greater and greater costs on every small business parents because again, see above, our representatives don’t understand technologies.
-We need to age-gate social media.
-There’s absolutely no reason anyone under the age of 16 should be on social media.
+We need to remove 230 protection for all algorithmically-elevated content.
+We need verification.
+The reason we can have identity verification is we have a First Amendment.
+Break up Big Tech. have monopolies that are incurring greater and greater costs on small business and parents because again, see above, our representatives don’t understand these technologies.
+We need age-gate social media.
+There’s absolutely no reason anyone under the of 16 should ever be on social media.

 (Applause)

-We need universal pre-K. We need to reinstate the expanded child-tax credit. need term limits, see above, Andrew Yang.
+We need universal pre-K. We need to the expanded child-tax credit.
+We need term limits, see above, Andrew Yang.
 We need income-based action.
 Any visible signs of affirmative action make no sense all.
-You would rather be born gay or non-white, in the United States today than poor. that’s a sign of our progress and our need to recalibrate we give advantage to.
-Affirmative action, of which I’m a — I got Pell Grants, I got unfair advantage — affirmative is a wonderful thing, and it should be based on color: it be based on green.
-How much money you have don’t have.
+You would rather be born gay or non-white, in the States today than poor.
+And that’s a sign of progress and our need to recalibrate who we give advantage to.
+Affirmative action, which I’m a beneficiary — I got Pell Grants, I got unfair advantage — affirmative is a wonderful thing, and it should be based color: it should be based on green.
+How much you have or don’t have.
 Expand college enrollment in vocational programs.
-Mental health, ban phones in schools, invest third places, Big Brothers and Sisters programs.
-We need national service.
-We need to tell in the United States and Canada that they live in greatest countries in the world, and we need to remind them of that every day by them to other great Americans where they feel connective tissue.
+Mental health, ban phones in schools, in third places, Big Brothers and Sisters programs.
+We need national service. need to tell people in the United States and Canada they live in the greatest countries in the world, we need to remind them of that every day by exposing them to other great Americans where they connective tissue.

 We can do all of this.
-We can do of it.
-We have the resources.
-The question is, we have the will?
-This is my last slide. is an emotionally manipulative slide to try and get to like me more.
+We can do all of it.
+We have the resources. question is, do we have the will?
+This is last slide.
+It is an emotionally manipulative slide to try and you to like me more.

 (Laughter)

-But it does have a message.
-This is the whole shooting match. here without kids, ask someone with kids.
-You have your of work, you have your world of friends, you your world of kids.
-Something happens here, your whole shrinks to this.
+But it does a message.
+This is the whole shooting match.
+Anybody here kids, ask someone with kids.
+You have your world work, you have your world of friends, you have your world kids.
+Something happens here, your whole world shrinks to this.

 (Applause)

-So I present, as I wrap here, just a few questions.
-One, if you acknowledge that our kids are the most important thing our lives, that everything else we do here is meaningful, but our kids’ well-being prosperity is profound.
+So I present, as I wrap here, with just few questions.
+One, if you acknowledge that our kids the most important thing in our lives, that everything else we do here meaningful, but our kids’ well-being and prosperity is profound.
 If you acknowledge that they’re doing more poorly than generations.
-If you believe there’s a chance that the illusion of complexity has nothing but provide cloud cover for the unbelievable transfer of good will, of well-being and of prosperity from to old.
-And if you believe we can actually these problems and we have the resources, then I present to you, I posit, I augur question that I hope has more veracity than it 17 minutes and 24 seconds ago.
-And that’s the following question.
-Do love our children?
+If you believe there’s a chance that the illusion of complexity done nothing but provide cloud cover for the unbelievable transfer of will, of well-being and of prosperity from young to old.
+And if you believe we actually fix these problems and we have the resources, then I present to you, I posit, I augur question that I hope has more veracity than it did 17 minutes and 24 seconds ago.
+And that’s following question.
+Do we love our children?

 (Cheers and applause)